RavenousLegs

 Taj-Ul-Masajid: Crown of the mosques, Bhopal - the largest mosque in India

-Taj-Ul-Masajid in Bhopal, the largest mosque in India, magnificently boasts its status of being the crown of all the mosques.
-A classic illustration of Mughal architecture, Taj-Ul-Masajid is built with red sandstone, which gives a pink facade to its outer walls.
+Taj-Ul-Masjid in Bhopal, Madhya Pradesh, the largest mosque in India, magnificently boasts its status of being the crown of all the mosques.
+A classic illustration of Mughal architecture, Taj-Ul-Masjid is built with red sandstone, which gives a pink facade to its outer walls.
 The beauty of the mosque is enhanced by three stark white bulbous domes on its rooftop.
-Two tall minarets covered with a white dome each guard the mosque on both the sides.
-A rectangular walled complex with huge open courtyard and water tank envelops the aura of the mosque.
+Two tall minarets covered with a white dome each guard the mosque on both sides.
+A rectangular walled complex with a huge open courtyard and water tank envelops the aura of the mosque.

 Taj-Ul-Masajid, Bhopal - Crown of the mosques, largest mosque in India